stepansib/nginx/README.md

-# Nginx image
+# Nginx

-Nginx image
+Nginx docker container

 Env variables:
  - TYPE=http (optional, can be `http` or `https`, default is `http`)